 Pamphlets in this series may be obtained from all Canadian embassies, high commissions and consular offices abroad.
-Requests for copies of Reference Series by residents of countries where there are no Canadian representatives should be addressed to the Domestic Information Programs Division, Department of External Affairs, Ottawa K1A 0G2.
+Requests for copies of Reference Series by residents of countries where there are no Canadian representatives should be addressed to the External Information Programs Division at the above address.